Updated: Aug 26

 The best thing of all though is that 8 year olds can literally administer and run a Nutanix stack, it is now that super simple.

-If I think of all of the 119 certification's I have obtained with just storage vendors I shake my head in disbelief that I toasted my synapses on the effort I put into it all over the years.
+If I think of all of the 119 certification's I have obtained with just storage vendors I shake my head in disbelief that I toasted my synapses in the huge effort I put into it all over the years.

 My efforts with server platforms, server operating systems, networking and virtualization are in the same ballpark.
 At least there that knowledge is very useful for Nutanix stuff but its not really a must have to that depth.